GatorEducator/gatorgrade/README.md

 Use `gatorgrade generate <TARGET_PATH_LIST>` to generate `gatorgrade.yml` file.

-- User should provide precise name of the of target list .

-- The user should also provide correct character case as input.
+`<TARGET_PATH_LIST>` should be a list of paths to files or folders that will be included in the generated `gatorgrade.yml`.
+These paths will be relative to where you run `gatorgrade generate`.

+Paths should be precisely named since they will be exactly matched.
-- All folder(s) containing files starting with `__` or `.` will be ignored
+Please note that files and folders that start with `__` or `.` will automatically be ignored.

-- Don't name folder or file starting with dot or double underscore.

-All sub-dirs and files will be stored except ones starting with `.` or `__`

 #### Configuring GatorGrade Checks